LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

 ### Save and Load Histogram

 We save our histogram in figure format above.
-So you must be curious about how to save and load histogram object?
+So you must be curious about how to save and load histogram objects?

-Here I am going to show how to manipulate bins and use pickle to dump and load our histograms. *P.S., make sure you have install pickle package before running this code.*
+Here I am going to show how to manipulate bins and use `pickle` to dump and load our histograms. *P.S., make sure you have installed pickle package before running this code.*

 ```python
 import boost_histogram as bh